RaquelWriter/javascript-web-apis-samples/README.md

 ## Getting Started

 Download the zip and unzip.

-Open index.html in your browser.
+There are two folders.
+Open the index.html of each project in your browser.

 ## battery-status folder